opencadc/storage-inventory/README.md

 synced.

 ## tantar
-This is an implementation of the **file-validate** process that compares the inventory database against a back end storage at a storage site.
+This is an implementation of the **file-validate** process that compares the inventory database against the back end storage at a storage site.